-“For the DDD sector, these reports include customary recycling (i.e., metal, concrete, glass, cardboard, reuse soil, etc.), but also, the reduction of emissions through the use of Tier 4 engines on construction equipment, [the use of] biofuels and utilizing ride sharing or crew vans to reduce single-driver vehicle usage,” Angyal explains.
+“For the DDD sector, these reports [track] customary recycling materials (i.e., metal, concrete, glass, cardboard, reuse soil, etc.), but also, the reduction of emissions through the use of Tier 4 engines on construction equipment, [the use of] biofuels and utilizing ride sharing or crew vans to reduce single-driver vehicle usage,” Angyal explains.
 “Our project teams have even found enhanced reuse through utilizing recycled gray water in misting systems for dust and odor suppression or when pouring slurry walls, placing grout and performing slurry-supported excavation.”

 A people-first business

 Although sustainability is a top priority and selling point of the company’s business approach, Angyal notes that the company’s growth has been largely due to how it recruits its employees.